 It is also very possible to build wealth regardless of your current financial situation or how much you currently earn.
 There are thousands of success stories of people who came from nothing that managed to achieve incredible financial success and this means anyone can be financially successful if some serious effort is put into the process.

-In this blog post I'm talking about 7 things people do that prevent them from every becoming wealthy - avoid these things and you'll be well on your way to financial success.
+In this blog post I'm talking about 7 things people do that prevent them from ever becoming wealthy - avoid these things and you'll be well on your way to financial success.

 1. Not having the right mindset